 Taking inspiration from a WW2 Mustang fighter jet, the Air Jordan V is as fierce, determined, and uncompromising as MJ himself.
 The sneaker features smooth leather and nubuck, mesh side panels, and shark-tooth shapes on the midsole.

-The fact that these sneakers were worn by Will Smith in The Fresh Prince of Bel-Air probably also contributed to making them fan favorites and some of the most popular Jordans around today.
+The fact that Will Smith wore these sneakers in The Fresh Prince of Bel-Air probably also contributed to making them fan favorites and some of the most popular Jordans today.

 |Year first release:||1990|